ninjukustudio/ninjukustudio.github.io/_services/web-wizardry.md

   - title: "e-commerce or complex integration"
   - title: "basic training session (45 minutes)"
   - title: "60 more days of post-launch bugfix support"
+  bait: "A web app's what you want?"
+  btn: "Give me a web app"
+  msg: "Hi, Ninjuku Studio.
+I need a custom web app."
 ---
 # The Bridge Between Brand and Business